Newalkar

 Newalkar dynasty were Marathi Karhade Brahmins, who were the Maharajas of Jhansi from 1769 to 1858.
 Their family deity was goddess Mahalakshmi.
 The Newalkars were sardars under Peshwa Madhavrao I, and later became Maharajas of Jhansi in Central India as an independent member of the Maratha Confederacy until 1818.
 Later, their kingdom became a princely state under the protectorate of British India.

-The dynasty was founded with Raghunath Hari Newalkar, who joined the service of the Peshwas of the Maratha Empire, and quickly rose to the ranks of Subedar.
+The dynasty was founded by Raghunath Hari Newalkar, who joined the service of the Peshwas of the Maratha Empire, and quickly rose to the ranks of Subedar.
 The Newalkar Maharajas of Jhansi are a great patron of arts and music.
 The name of the dynasty was associated with the title of the ruler, who was known informally as Newalkar Maharaja.

 Newalkar Maharajas of Jhansi

 The rulers from this dynasty are as follows: